levinas/SDF-estimates/estimates.md

    - [x] Mean number of internally similar proteins at X cutoff (distribution)
          [see two distributions below](#26-mean-number-of-internally-similar-proteins-at-x-cutoff)

-   - [ ] Fraction with confident function assignments
+   - [x] Fraction with confident function assignments
+         soil9: 29%

-   - [ ] Fraction with no similar hits in sample and DB36
+   - [x] Fraction with no similar hits in sample and DB36
+         soil9: 11%

-   - [ ] Estimate of number of novel proteins
+   - [x] Estimate of number of novel proteins
+         soil9: 17 million (38%) against DB36
+		 For a larger reference DB, the fraction of novel soil proteins may be around 30%.

 3. Contiguity and pathway related estimates
    - [ ] Fraction of proteins on a contig with > x orfs (2, ..., n)